 ... and more.

-So, whether you're a seasoned developer or just starting out in this world, I highly suggest you try out this tutorial and use Regex101 as a reference and code generator (this utility is actually very useful!) for more complex regular expressions.
+So, whether you're a seasoned developer or just starting in this world, I highly suggest you try out this tutorial and use Regex101 as a reference and code generator (this utility is very useful!) for more complex regular expressions.